jballas/441_work/final/readme.md

 ## Research and Game Design

 I wanted to make a game about picking huckleberries, because every summer in August I love to do this with my family.
-We spend the afternoon driving up into the mountains, our favorite location is, of course, a secret.
+We spend the afternoon driving up into the mountains.
+Our favorite location is, of course, a secret.
 The forest road winds upward, and we hike a little ways and spend a few hours picking huckleberries.
 Would that make a game?
 I wondered.
 I dreamed of it as a cross between *Celeste* and *Animal Crossing*, but with a bittersweet story about a young girl living in the woods and surviving by picking huckleberries.
 She's cursed, and has been transformed into a bear.
 The goal of the game is to survive and discover a way up the mountain.
 It's basically a pickup game, with a little mystery.

 ## Artwork

 Some of the artwork I created myself, some I sourced from free vector sites, and the sprites for the tilemap were designed by *Art by Elthan* from itch.io's free game assets store.
 The game has an 8bit pixel style.
-The mood should be adventurous, since you'll be climbing a mountain, exploring an RPG-style map.
+I want the mood to be adventurous, like you're exploring in an RPG.
 There are cliffs and a river to cross and a mountaintop to reach. *Tiled* is a program that allows you to make maps based on pixel art.
 It has a graphic interface, but it exports as a json file.
 You can also attach properties to tiles that will make collisions occur.
-Once you design your map, you load the json into your Phaser v3 game.
+Once you design your map, you load the json into your Phaser v3 game like so:

 ```
 // uses the JSON data to make a tilemap